fluv/.github/deepseek/prompt-template.md

 The workflow caps rechecks per DS round.
 A new push triggers a fresh DS review and resets the budget.
 If the cap is reached the workflow posts a notice automatically.

+If you find yourself writing phrases like the following when writing APPROVE, stop and reconsider.
+These phrases are likely signals that REQUEST CHANGES is more appropriate:
+* "should be addressed before merging"

 ## Security